Honda Motorcycle Ads

 Life magazine

-Full color 9 1/2" x 12" ad has a photo of a man and a woman who is sitting side-saddle on a Red and white Honda that is being ridden past a field filled with Polo players.
-The ad headline is the familiar phrase that "You meet the nicest people on a Honda."
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+Full color 9 1/2" x 12" ad from their "You meet the nicest people on a Honda" series.
+This ad has a photo of a man and a woman who is sitting side-saddle on a Red and white Honda that is being ridden past a field filled with blurred Polo players.
+The text talks about the reliability and economy of this vehicle mentioning 200 miles to the gallon and a 4-stroke, 50cc engine.
+It also lists a few of the features and options and a "reasonable" price of $245.

 July 24, 1964